confluentinc/kafka-streams-examples/README.md

 | [4.1.0-post](../../../tree/4.1.0-post/) | 4.1.0              | 1.1.0             |
 | [4.0.0-post](../../../tree/4.4.0-post/) | 4.0.0              | 1.0.0             |
 | [3.3.0-post](../../../tree/3.3.0-post/) | 3.3.0              | 0.11.0            |

-\*You must manually build the `2.3` version of Apache Kafka and the `5.3.x` version of Confluent Platform.
-See instructions above.

 The `master` branch of this repository represents active development, and may require additional steps on your side to make it compile.
 Check this README as well as [pom.xml](pom.xml) for any such information.